RIKEN-RCCS/MilvusVisor/README.md

 - Linked-List Style Memory Allocator (Feature Name:  `advanced_memory_manager`)
 - Contiguous Bit (Feature Name: `contiguous_bit`)
   - Set contiguous bit enabled  if available (TLB will be optimized by the contiguous bit)
-  - Some machine may noe work fine with the contiguous bit
+  - Some machine may not work fine with the contiguous bit
 - A64FX specific registers' initialization (Feature Name: `a64fx`)
-  - Initialize some a64fx specific registers during boot
+  - Initialize some A64FX specific registers during boot
+- PXE Boot (Feature Name: `tftp`)
+  - download hypervisor_kernel and payload(usually, bootloader) via TFTP

 ## Tested machines

 We have tested MilvusVisor on the following machines.

-- FIJITSU FX700
+- FUJITSU FX700
 - GIGABYTE E252-P30
 - QEMU